Table of Contents

 A Multimodal Transport Operator (MTO) is a carrier who is responsible for planning the full journey as well as ensuring the delivery and responsibility for goods in multimodal transport.

-- How does multimodal transportation differ from intermodal transportation?
+- How does multimodal transport differ from intermodal transport?

-Multimodal transportation integrates numerous means of transportation under one contract, allowing for easier communication, shorter transit times, and reduced prices as compared to intermodal transportation, which employs distinct carriers and agreements for each mode.
+Multimodal transport integrates numerous means of transport under one contract, allowing for easier communication, shorter transit times, and reduced prices as compared to intermodal transportation, which employs distinct carriers and agreements for each mode.

 - What is a Bill of Lading (BOL) in multimodal transport?